kelace/BlogFest/README.md

 so it is necessary to adapt domain objects to the capabilities of the orm system.

 To achieve this goal, we used domain-specific events to which repositories subscribe and react to changes by modifying the database state.
+Also the model is separated into 3 pieces: data model, domain model, and representation model(dto and view models) in order to reduce coupling between infrastructure and domain layers.

 ## Technologies Used
 * Asp .Net Core